sinnovah/blog/README.md

 # A lightweight blog

-## Linting

-To run the linter, run the following terminal command: `flake8`

 ## Unit testing

 To run the unit tests, run the following terminal command: `python -m unittest discover tests`